Futurum Research 2025

 AI-capable PCs (PCs equipped with an NPU and capable of running some AI training and inference workloads locally) will come to represent at least 40% of new PC shipments by the end of 2025.

 “The AI PC is, first and foremost, a radically better PC than pre-AI PCs.
 It is tangibly faster, more powerful, more capable and more useful.
 The all-day battery life alone is such a radical system improvement that even without its AI capabilities, it would be worth the upgrade.
 But perhaps more importantly in the long term, the AI PC also lays the necessary foundation for the next generation of software experience, which will be dominated by agentic AI.
-As agentic AI begins to insert itself into every application, from search, system management and security to productivity and creativity software, users in both the consumer and the commercial segments will need PCs designed to handle agentic AI workloads locally in order to take full advantage of the coming disruption/opportunity.”
+As agentic AI begins to insert itself into every application, from search, system management and security to productivity and creativity software, users in both the consumer and the commercial segments will need PCs designed securely to handle agentic AI workloads both in the cloud and locally, in order to take full advantage of the coming disruption/opportunity.”

 Olivier Blanchard